ccoenraets/salesforce-lightning-tutorial/create-contactdetails-component.md

 ## What you will learn

-- Use Lightning's locationChange event as an application routing mechanism
+- Manage the state of a Lightning application using the URL's hashtag
-- Track the state of an application using the URL's hashtag
+- Use Lightning's locationChange event

 ## Step 1: Create the ContactDetails Component